Persian Stuffed Eggplant

-Iran is home to an impressive variety of culinary delights.
+Iran is a beautiful country with beautiful people.
+I’ve been honored to cook with and learn from a few of these people.
+While doing so I experienced an impressive variety of culinary delights.
 These stuffed eggplants are no exception.
 Full of comforting and aromatic spices, they make for a satisfying healthy meal, reminiscent of what you would find in the warm inviting homes of Iran.

 - 1 Tbsp olive oil; plus more for drizzle

 - 2 tsp cumin

 - 1/2 tsp salt